larsphilipp/AdvNum19_COS-FFT/README.md

 q      = 0                  # Divindend Yield
 lm     = 1.5768             # The speed of mean reversion
-v_bar  = annualisedVariance # Mean level of variance of the underlying volvol =  0.5751            # Volatility of the volatiltiy process (if 0 then constant Vol like BS) rho    = -0.5711            # Covariance between the log stock and the variance process
+v_bar  = annualisedVariance # Mean level of variance of the underlying volvol =  0.5751            # Volatility of the volatiltiy process rho    = -0.5711            # Covariance between the log stock and the variance process

 # Range of Strikes